Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Constant-Factor Approximations for SSC

 \subsection{Two-Way Round Robin}

-Based on the insights and analysis from the previous subsection, we investigate the simpler algorithm $\TwoRR=\RdRn \RB{\ALGSz, \ALGSo, 1, 1}$ in this subsection.
+In this section, we investigate the simpler algorithm $\TwoRR=\RdRn \RB{\ALGSz, \ALGSo, 1, 1}$ based on the insights and analysis from the previous section.
 We prove that this natural strategy obtained by interweaving \ALGSz{} and \ALGSo{}---the optimal algorithms for $B = 2$ when the score is known---achieves in fact a similarly small approximation guarantee.

 \begin{theorem} The algorithm \TwoRR{} is a $6$-approximation algorithm for Stochastic Score Classification. \end{theorem}